varnish/Varnish-Book/varnish_book.rst

    The background fetch is an asynchronous call that inserts a *fresher* requested object in the cache.
    Grace time is explained in the `Grace Mode`_ section.

-   ``restart`` starts again the transaction, and increases the restart counter.
+   ``restart`` restarts the transaction, and increases the restart counter.
    If the number of restarts is higher than ``max_restarts`` counter, Varnish emits a *guru meditation* error.

    ``synth(status code, reason)`` returns the specified status code to the client and abandon the request.